UncannyPronk/CLI-pomodoro/README.md

 # CLI Pomodoro Timer

----
-A **terminal-based Pomodoro timer** written in pure Python with a live progress bar, keyboard controls, and non-blocking input handling.
+A **Terminal-based Pomodoro timer** written in pure Python with a live progress bar, keyboard controls, and non-blocking input handling.

 - No external dependencies (except pip installs).
 - Designed for Linux and macOS terminals.